 - Your complaint must concern a recent incident (max. six months old).

-Complaints that are not related to the services that the Royal Library provides are not handled, but where possible are forwarded to the organisation concerned.
+Complaints that are not related to the services that KBR provides are not handled, but where possible are forwarded to the organisation concerned.

 What is the procedure?

 - You will receive a confirmation of receipt after lodging your complaint.

 - Your complaint will be forwarded to the competent departments and individuals.